noncomputable/noncomputable.github.io/molecules.md

 But… performance drops severely as molecules grow in size.
 No variation of GCNs and GATs and MLP layers seems to make it much easier.

-I guess it’s hard to encode the structure of dozens of atoms bonded together in different ways into a reasonably sized vector space.
-If we think about it, it makes sense: while the number of atom types and edge types stay constant, the number of possible ways to bond the atoms of a molecule—or the distinct decision sequences that generate those bonds—is a superfactorial function of the number of atoms:
+I guess it’s hard to encode the structure of many of atoms bonded together in different ways into a reasonably sized vector space.
+If we think about it, it makes sense: while the number of atom types and bond types stays constant, the number of possible ways to bond the atoms of a molecule—or the distinct decision sequences that generate those bonds—is a superfactorial function of the number of atoms:

 Suppose that instead of being able to bond to any number of atoms in the graph, we only let a new atom bond to _one_ other atom at that step.
 A severe restriction.
 Then the total number of possible bonding arrangements would be 1 at step 1 × 2 at step 2 × … × 49 at step 49 × 50 at step 50.
 A 50 atom graph would have ~ 3 × 10^64 or “30 vigintillion” possible bonding arrangements.

-Remember that the new atoms can actually bond to more than one atom per step, multiply that by the number of atom types and edge types, and it seems _very_ hard to pack all that information into a little vector and a few tractable decoder functions.
+Remember that the new atoms can actually bond to more than one atom per step, multiply that by the number of atom types and edge types, and it seems _very_ hard to pack all that information into a little vector space and a few tractable decoder functions.
 And that intuition looks right: our model finds it impractically hard to encode bigger molecules into a low-dimensional embedding and decode those embeddings back into the original molecules.

 Not to mention that we want the decoder to be able to interpolate in the space between the molecules in our dataset, so that we can explore and generate completely new ones!
 A working VAE seems far away…